 "Stop it!" shouted Talbot.

 "You'll have Mr. Railton or the prefects here.
 Lend a hand, you chaps!"

-"What ho!" assented Blake.
+"What-ho!" assented Blake.
 "Collar those New House cads, you fellows.
 They can't come kicking up a shindy in a respectable House."

-"Yaas, wathah!"
+" Yaas, wathah!"

-Talbot led the rush into the study, and Blake & Co. followed him, and several more fellows.
-The excited combatants were so mixed and mingled that it was not really easy to were so mixed and mingled that it was not really easy to separate them.
-Utterly ignorant as they were of the cause of the fierce attack, Tom Merry and Manners and Lowther were wildly excited now, and in a fighting mood, and they were giving Figgins & Co. as good as they handed out.
+Talbot led the rush into the study, and Blake & Co. and several more fellows followed him.
+The excited combatants were so mixed and mingled that it was not really easy to separate them.
+Utterly ignorant as they were of the cause of the fierce attack, Tom Merry, Manners and Lowther were wildly excited now and in a fighting mood, and they were giving Figgins & Co. as good as they handed out.